 Ladies and Gentlemen:

-This letter will evidence the understanding between Bluebird Energy, Inc. ("Bluebird" or "Shipper”) and Enron North America Corp. (“Enron" or "Agent"), and Venice Gathering System, LLC ("Venice" or "Transporter”) under which Enron will act as Bluebird's agent for performing various functions, as limited below, under the following agreement:
+This letter will evidence the agreement between Bluebird Energy, Inc. ("Bluebird" or "Shipper”) and ENAUpstream Company, L.L.C. (“Enron" or "Agent"), and Venice Gathering System, LLC ("Venice" or "Transporter”) under which Enron will act as Bluebird's agent for performing various functions, as limited below, under the following agreement (the “Agreement”):

 Agreement Date of Agreement